typifyApp/typify/README.md

 This web app can be ran locally after cloning or downloading the repo.

-To install dependencies after cloning the repo run `yarn i`
+To install dependencies after cloning the repo run `yarn install`

 ### :electric_plug: Backend installation
 To compile the backend you need rust / cargo nightly.